silverstripe/silverstripe-framework/admin/javascript/src/components/form-builder/README.md

 An action to call when the response from fetching schema data is returned.
 This would normally be a simple action to set the store's `schema` key to the returned data.

+### createFn (func)

+Gives container components a chance to access a form component before it's constructed.
+Use this as an opportunity to pass a custom click handler to to a field for example.

 ### schemaUrl

 The schema URL where the form will be scaffolded from e.g. '/admin/pages/schema/1'.